 To review published literature comparing robotic partial nephrectomy (RPN) with laparoscopic partial nephrectomy (LPN).

 An online systematic review of the literature according to Cochrane guidelines was conducted from 2000 to 2012 including studies comparing RPN and LPN.
 All studies comparing RPN with LPN were included.
 The outcome measures were the patient demographics, tumour size, operating time, warm ischaemic time, blood loss, transfusion rates, length of hospital stay, conversion rates, and complications.
 A meta-analysis of the results was conducted.
 For continuous data, a Mantel-Haenszel chi-square test was used; for dichotomous data, an inverse variance was used.
-Each was expressed as a risk ratio with a 95% confidence interval p
+Each was expressed as a risk ratio with a 95% confidence interval p < 0.05 considered significant.

 In early experience, RPN appears to be a feasible and safe alternative to its laparoscopic counterpart with decreased warm ischaemia times noted.